humio/jitrex/README.md

-# Humio JitRex - Fast JVM Bytecode Regex Engine
+# Humio JITrex - Fast JVM Bytecode Regex Engine

 This project is based on work done in 2000 by Peter Sorotokin as part of the now defunct [Jint Programming Language](http://jint.sourceforge.net).